bluefinframework/bluefin-server-core/README.md

 ## Useage

-Bluefin Server based on Spring Boot development using Maven build.
+Bluefin Server based on Spring Boot development and use Maven for building.
 So be sure to run the machine installed Java environment, Maven environment, if you need to restore the confusing information, but also need to configure the `ANDROID_HOME` environment variable.

 ### Parameter Configuration